Address-based householding

 Tip

-Extend this section to support additional use cases, such as for specific household-level statistics or to add filter criteria that checks for BL.amperity_id IS NULL or for ST.amperity_id IS NULL.
+Extend to support additional use cases, such as for specific household-level statistics or to add filter criteria that checks for BL.amperity_id IS NULL or for ST.amperity_id IS NULL.

 9. Click Validate to verify that the SQL query runs correctly.